Questions about your application, project or event, with regard to the coronavirus?

 As for the applications that have yet to be presented to one of the committees, the possible influence of the coronavirus on the feasibility of the project will not be included in the assessment of the committee.
 In case of a positive assessment by the committee, the applicant will be contacted about the further practical implementation.

 We can imagine that applicants may wonder whether at this point it makes sense to submit an application.
 Our answer to that is: yes, it certainly makes sense to submit an application.
-Here, too, the possible influence of the coronavirus on the feasibility of the project will not be included in the assessment of the committee.

 What should you do if corona jeopardizes your project?